Journey

 Charlotte was honored to play on the USA women’s national lacrosse team that won gold at the World Lacrosse championships in July 2022.
 She led the team in goals (23) and was tied for second in points (28) during the tournament.

-Charlotte was the first player drafted by Athletes Unlimited to play in its second professional lacrosse season (2022).
-In each of her first three pro seasons, she led the league in goals, two-point goals and points.
-In her third pro season (2024), she finished second on the AU leaderboard and set new league records for goals (50) and points (59) in a season.
-She established a new single game goal record of 8.
-In only three seasons, she was the fastest player to reach 150 career goals and became the all-time AU leader in hat tricks (24) and 2 point goals (18).
-Over her 36 AU contests so far, Charlotte was named a game MVP 15 times, earning #1 MVP honors 9 times.
+Charlotte was the first player drafted by Athletes Unlimited to play in its 2022 professional lacrosse season.
+In each of her three AU seasons, she led the league in goals, two-point goals and points.
+In only three seasons, she was the fastest player to reach 150 career goals, became the all-time AU leader in hat tricks (24) and 2-point goals (18) and set new season records for goals (50) and points (59).
+Over her 36 AU contests, Charlotte was named a game MVP 15 times, earning #1 MVP honors 9 times.

 On November 13, 2024, Charlotte was front and center when the Premier Lacrosse League announced the launch of the Women’s Lacrosse League (WLL).